-- C.2 Civil Rights Certification.
-Form HUD-50077 SM-HP, PHA Certifications of Compliance with the PHA Plans and Related Regulation, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+- C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
+Provide a certification that the following plan elements have been revised, provided to the RAB for comment before implementation, approved by the PHA board, and made available for review and inspection by the public.
+This requirement is satisfied by completing and submitting form HUD-50077 SM-HP. - C.2 Civil Rights Certification.
+Form HOD 50077 SM-HP, PHA Certifications of Compliance with the PHA Plans and Related Regulation, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 This includes all certifications relating to Civil Rights and related regulations.
-A PHA will be considered in compliance with the AFFH Certification if: it can document that it examines its programs and proposed programs to identify any impediments to fair housing choice within those programs; addresses those impediments in a reasonable fashion in view of the resources available; works with the local jurisdiction to implement any of the jurisdiction's initiatives to affirmatively further fair housing, and assures that the annual plan is consistent with any applicable Consolidated Plan for its jurisdiction.
+A PHA will be considered in compliance with the AFFH Certification if: it can document that it examines its programs and proposed programs to identify any impediments to fair housing choice within those programs; addresses those impediments in a reasonable fashion in view of the resources available; works with the local jurisdiction to implement any of the purisdiction's initiatives to affirmatively further fair housing; and assures that the annual plan is consistent with any applicable Consolidated Plan for its jurisdiction.
 (24 CFR §903.7(o)) - C.3 Resident Advisory Board (RAB) comments.
 If the RAB provided comments to the annual plan, mark "yes," submit the comments as an attachment to the Plan and describe the analysis of the comments and the PHA's decision made on these recommendations.
-(24 CFR §903.13(c), 24 CFR §903.19) - Certification by State or Local Officials.
+(24 CFR §903.13(c), 24 CFR §903.19) - C.4 Certification by State or Local Officials.
 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 (24 CFR §903.15) - D. Statement of Capital Improvements.
 PHAs that receive funding from the Capital Fund Program (CFP) must complete this section.
 (24 CFR 903.7 (g)) - D.1 Capital Improvements.
 In order to comply with this requirement, the PHA must reference the most recent HUD approved Capital Fund 5 Year Action Plan.
-PHAs can reference the form by including the following language in Section C. 8.0 of the PHA Plan Template: "See HUD Form 50075.2 approved by HUD on 09/22/2020."
+PHAs can reference the form by including the following language in Section C. 8.0 of the PHA Plan Template: "See HUD Form 50075.2 approved by HUD on XX/XX/XXXX."